 This will give the judge a basis for determining the amount and duration of the spousal maintenance award.

-Gary J. Frank is an attorney and mediator with over thirty years of Family Law experience in dealing in divorce, custody, and parenting issues.
-For many years he acted as a Judge Pro Tempore in the Maricopa County Superior Court, which gave him an insight into the inner workings of the courts that many attorneys lack.
+Our attorneys, Gary J. Frank and Hanna Juncaj, are strong litigators, highly-skilled mediators, and compassionate counselors with a wealth of experience in dealing in divorce, custody/legal decision-making and parenting-time issues.
 In addition to representing Family Law clients in litigation, we are also willing to help people by working with them on a Limited-Scope or Consultation-Only basis.
 Our office is located in the Biltmore area of central Phoenix, with satellite offices in Scottsdale and Paradise Valley, Arizona.
-We can be reached by telephone (602-383-3610); or by email at email@example.com.
-You can also reach us through our website at www.garyfranklaw.com.
+We can be reached by telephone (602-383-3610); or you can contact us by email through our website at www.garyfranklaw.com.
 If you are in need of a consultation regarding any area of Family Law, contact us today.
 We’d be happy to help.